-(b) Structural firefighting helmets must consist of a rigid shell; an energy absorbing system; a retention system; florescent and retroreflective trim; ear covers; and either a faceshield or goggles, or both.

-(c) Use, care, alterations, and maintenance instructions for protective headgear must be supplied for each helmet.

-(d) Care, maintenance, and alteration of helmets must conform to the manufacturer's recommendations.

-(e) During structural firefighting, helmet accessories designed to provide or maintain protection from health and safety hazards must be worn in the manufacturer's recommended position.
-See Appendix B (Non-mandatory), General Information and Recommendations, of this standard.

-(f) All flame-resistant protective hoods must be at least equivalent to the requirements of NFPA 1971 (1997): Standard on Protective Ensembles for Structural Fire Fighting.
-Flame-resistant protective hoods purchased on or after July 1, 2016, must be at least equivalent to the requirements of NFPA 1971 (2013): Standard on Protective Ensemble for Structural Fire Fighting.

-(g) A flame-resistant protective hood that will not adversely affect the seal of a respirator facepiece must be worn during interior structural firefighting operations to protect the sides of the face and hair.

-(15) Hand Protection.

-(a) All structural firefighting hand protection must be at least equivalent to the requirements of NFPA 1973 (1988): Standard on Gloves for Structural Fire Fighting.
-Structural firefighting hand protection purchased on or after July 1, 2016, must be at least equivalent to the requirements of NFPA 1971 (2013): Standard on Protective Ensemble for Structural Fire Fighting.

-(b) Hand protection for structural firefighting activities must consist of protective gloves or glove system that will provide protection against cut, puncture, and heat penetration.
+- or after July 1, 2016, must be at least equivalent to the requirements of NFPA 1971 (2013): Standard on Protective Ensemble for Structural Fire Fighting. - (b) [Use, care, alterations, and maintenance instructions for protective headgear must be supplied for each helmet.]
+Structural firefighting helmets must consist of a rigid shell; an energy absorbing system; a retention system; florescent and retroreflective trim; ear covers; and either a faceshield or goggles, or both. - (c) [Care, maintenance, and alteration of helmets must conform to the manufacturer's recommendations.]
+Use, care, alterations, and maintenance instructions for protective headgear must be supplied for each helmet. - (d) [During structural fire fighting helmet accessories designed to provide or maintain protection from health and safety hazards must be worn in the manufacturer's recommended position.
+(See also Appendix A.)] Care, maintenance, and alteration of helmets must conform to the manufacturer's recommendations. - (e) [A flame-resistant protective hood that will not adversely affect the seal of a respirator facepiece and meeting the requirements of NFPA Standard 1971, 1996 edition, must be worn during interior structural fire fighting operations to protect the sides of the face and hair.]
+During structural firefighting, helmet accessories designed to provide or maintain protection from health and safety hazards must be worn in the manufacturer's recommended position.
+See Appendix B (Non-mandatory), General Information and Recommendations, of this standard. - (f) All flame-resistant protective hoods must be at least equivalent to the requirements of NFPA 1971 (1997): Standard on Protective Ensembles for Structural Fire Fighting.
+Flame-resistant protective hoods purchased on or after July 1, 2016, must be at least equivalent to the requirements of NFPA 1971 (2013): Standard on Protective Ensemble for Structural Fire Fighting. - (g) A flame-resistant protective hood that will not adversely affect the seal of a respirator facepiece must be worn during interior structural firefighting operations to protect the sides of the face and hair. - (1[4]5) Hand Protection.
+[Hand protection for fire fighting activities must consist of protective gloves or glove system that will provide protection against cut, puncture, and heat penetration.
+Gloves or glove system must meet the requirements of NFPA Standard 1973, 1988 edition, titled "Gloves for Structural Fire Fighting."] - (a) All structural firefighting hand protection must be at least equivalent to the requirements of NFPA 1973 (1988): Standard on Gloves for Structural Fire Fighting.
+Structural firefighting hand protection purchased on or after July 1, 2016, must be at least equivalent to the requirements of NFPA 1971 (2013): Standard on Protective Ensemble for Structural Fire Fighting. - (b) Hand protection for structural firefighting activities must consist of protective gloves or glove system that will provide protection against cut, puncture, and heat penetration.

-(16) Foot and Leg Protection.
+(1[5]6) Foot and Leg Protection.